thindil/steamsky/bin/doc/MODDING.md

 - Each item starts with tag `item`.
 - Attribute `index` is a item index (it can be number or text) and must be unique.
 This value is used in ships and recipes data entries.
-- Optional attribute `action`: what to do with this entry.
+- Optional attribute `action`: what to do with this item.
 Possible values
-  are: "add" (add this entry, default option), "remove" (remove this entry) or "update" (update selected entry).
+  are: "add" (add this item, default option), "remove" (remove this item) or "update" (update selected item).
 - `name` attribute: name of item displayed in various places (cargo info, crafting, etc.)
 - Attribute `weight`: weight of one item in kilograms